What is the cost?

 While there are some similarities, the primary difference is prescriptive authority; meaning, our providers can identify a problem, prescribe the solution and not have to wait for an order to be given from your PCP.

-Our providers typically see you within 48 hours from the time the referral is received.
+Our providers typically see you within 3 to 5 days from the time the referral is received.
 The exception is weekends and holidays; like your doctor’s office, we do not offer weekend or holiday coverage.